EEymann/array-loop/README.md

-# _While Loop_
+# _Loop Through an Array_

-#### _This short program demonstrates how to write a while loop using a simple random number generator function.
-August 2020_
+#### _This program is a short example of how to use a for loop to iterate over an array.
+September 2020_

 #### By _**Elizabeth Eymann**_

 ## Description

-_This short program is a beginner's showcase on how to write a while loop.
-A simple random number generator function is used to make the while loop run.
-The loop is currently limited to a value of ten, meaning it can only run ten times.
-However, the programmer can change the number of loops the program runs simply by changing the value of the argument that is passed into the parameter called 'upper'._
+_This project comes from teamtreehouse.com.
+In this short program, I use a for loop to iterate over an array of song names, and innerHTML to dynamically display them on a webpage.
+You can add to the playlist by updating the code in the file called playlist-1.js._

 ## Setup/Installation Requirements

 * _Clone this repository_
-* _A folder titled "while-loops" will appear on your desktop._
+* _A folder titled "array-loop" will appear on your desktop._
 * _Click into the folder and open the file titled "index.html"_
-* _You will need to look in the console in order to see the program._
+* _You should see the playlist displayed on the webpage._
 * _Enjoy my program!_

 ## Technologies Used